 A skilled trial attorney can help you with all of the following:

-Why should I meet with an attorney?
+Why should I meet with a trial attorney?

 It’s time to call an attorney